JeeheonKim/interactive-color-segmentation-with-linear-programming/README.md

 # Interactive Color Segmentation with Linear Programming
-Implementation of the paper "Interactive color image segmentation with linear programming".
+Implementation of the paper "Interactive color image segmentation with linear programming" by Hongdong Li and Chunhua Shen.